sunnyRK/TrustlessDai/README.md

 - Use,
     - You can transfer DAI privately to any ethereum address.
     - You can accept DAI which is send by other etherum address privately by claimDAI features.
-- Used don't need to worry about the verify prrof or compute witness.
+- Used don't need to worry about the verify proof or compute witness.
 Platform will handle itself during transaction:)

 ### How to use for devs?